CostaBrosky/java-changer/README.md

 ### Manual Editing (Advanced)

-You can manually edit the `.javarc` file with a text editor, then run `jv list` to see the changes.
+You can manually edit the `jv.json` file with a text editor, then run `jv list` to see the changes.

 ## FAQ